sandy366/LearnAI-KnowledgeMiningBootcamp/readme.md

 2. Retail, Housing and Automotive industries for sales/listing.

-3. Entertainment industry uses search for relevant/contextual on-demand streaming.
+3. Law firms and legal deparments can use this technologies to enforce complaince or improve search capabilities.

 #### Pre-requisites